ujjalsaha/FacultySearchEngine/README.md

    The old ExpertSearch did runtime operations which A. makes the system slower for heavy text retrieval techniques and B. missed few modern text retrieval techniques for extracting fields such as department name, phone number etc.
    We leveraged key browser provided information in html elements such as "title" which mostly provides unique info.
    We also improved the regex package for extracting accurate phone numbers, email etc.
-   Since these operations are done during crawling and scraping and saved into database as structured data, hence during actual query based on the ranking results, the data is fetched from database.
+   Since these operations are done during crawling and scraping and saved into database as structured data, hence during actual query based on the elasticsearch ranking results, the data is fetched from database.
    The overall improved process resulted in improved search results and faculty attributes display with no missing information thus improving consistency.
    </p>
    <img alt="ExpertSearch Documentation Comparison" src="docs/assets/comparison_python_version.png?raw=true"/>